coder-ashman/ollama/macos_actions/SETUP.md

       "${HOME}/Library/Application Support/macos-actions/actions.yml"
    ```

-3. Edit `actions.yml` and update each script path to match your AppleScripts.
+4. Edit `actions.yml` and update each script path.
+For calendar meetings, keep
-   If you renamed keys, keep the `reports.email_digest` section in sync.
+   the default pointing to `scripts/today_events.py` unless you move it.

 ---